WU-BIMAC/OmeroImporterPy-docs/docs/source/usage3.rst

 	``ext1, ext2, …, extN``

-23. Click on the button called "Auto-fill Image Names and Tags "to explore the “Dataset-Name” folder, auto-fill the names and file paths of the Image files, and assign Tags to each image file depending on its position in the file system.
+23. Click on the button called ``Auto-fill Image Names and Tags`` to explore the *“Dataset-Name”* folder, auto-fill the names and file paths of the Image files to be imported, and assign Tags to each image file depending on its position in the directory structure.

    .. figure:: figures/README_new_Folder_structure_Tags.png
       :width: 475px